 Another point to ponder is that end-of-the-season and harvest celebratory feast were common to most cultures throughout the ages.
-For instance, the ancient Romans had a festival dedicated to Pomona, the goddess of the fruits of the tree, especially apples.
+For instance, the ancient Romans had a festival dedicated to Pomona, the goddess of the fruits from the trees, especially apples.
 The origin of Halloween’s special menus, which usually involve apples (as do many party games), probably dates from this period.
 This is merely one example.
 Another would be the various “Day of the Dead” observances common in Latin American countries for thousands of years, long before Europeans brought Catholicism (and thus All Saints Day) into their culture.
 All this muddies the water a bit!

 Getting back to Halloween, the timeline below hits the main points up to the present.
-(It may be difficult to read – Click for larger view)

 Of particular interest is that many of the associated Halloween traditions date well after the Celts and Samhain celebrations had waned in importance.
 As mentioned in yesterday’s post, somewhere in the 6th to 7th century the Celts settled in Ireland (primarily).
 The Irish were notoriously superstitious and preoccupied with mythical beings.
 Fairies, pixies, leprechauns, puca, banshee, silkies, goblins, just to name a few of the prankster or downright evil spirits augmenting the folklore.
 As noted in the timeline above, the United States can largely thank the immigrating Irish for our present-day Halloween.